-We hold 2-3 practices a week in Alliston, with frequent scrimmages and bouts, both home and away.
+We currently hold one practice a week in Alliston, with frequent scrimmages and bouts, both home and away.

-Regular league dues are $50 per month, and Regular Skater Insurance coverage costs $50 for the calendar year (or $30 for the last half of the year, if purchased after July 1).
+Regular league dues are $60 per month, and Regular Skater Insurance coverage costs $55 for a year.

 Please note: Only women and gender neutral skaters are permitted on teams under WFTDA regulations, but anyone of any gender can be a referee.